Skip to article frontmatterSkip to article content

 Pauline Oliveros and Deep Listening

-Pauline Oliveros (1932–2016) created the Deep Listening practice, emphasizing sonic awareness as heightened attention to sound and its context.
+Pauline Oliveros (1932–2016) created the Deep Listening practice, emphasising sonic awareness as heightened attention to sound and its context.
 Her Sonic Meditations is a collection of text-based instructions (1971) guiding groups in listening and sound-making exercises, fostering communal awareness and creativity.
 Bye Bye Butterfly (1965) was an early electronic composition blending live feedback and tape delay, reflecting on the transformation of sound and memory.

 Throughout her long career, Oliveros made numerous performances exploring acoustic space and group interaction.
 Oliveros’s work encourages active, inclusive listening and has influenced contemporary sound art, music therapy, and community music practices.